Luketedwards/memorise-a-deck-of-cards/README.md

       * The game features three seperate dificulty levels.
 Easy: 10 cards, Medium: 25 cards, Hard: 52 cards.

 2. Q. Have a system to track my previous score so that I can try and improve my skill
-      * The game has a "Previous Scores" button that saves the users previous efforts to local storage for them to keep track of their last attempt tempt across browser sessions.
+      * The game has a "Previous Scores" button that saves the users previous efforts to local storage for them to keep track of their last attempt across browser sessions.

 3. Q. Have tools to help me develop a method to learn the skills of memorisation
       * The "Memory Tips" page contains both detailed historical information surrounding the pursit of memory techniques, along with detailed instructions on how to best memorise the deck of cards among other things.
 It also has a PAO generator section to allow the user to create their own memory tool to beat the game.